 - Washington STEAM Magnet Academy (6th & 7th)

-The high school program will be housed at Pasadena High School.
+The high school program is at Pasadena High School.

 Math Academy courses are taught by instructors with extensive training in mathematics and a deep love of the subject.
 The current instructors all have undergraduate or graduate degrees in math and physics, with two of the classes being taught by an active research mathematician.